 B & B Breakfast

 I started the morning by picking Sophie and Denis up at Sugar Hill Manor Bed and Breakfast in Crown Point where Karen Hennessy had prepared a fantastic breakfast complete with homemade muffins.
 Sugar Hill Manor is an impeccably kept Victorian home with lots of historic memorabilia and a warm, friendly atmosphere.
+Unfortunately this B&B closed in 2020.
 Sophie and Denis were spending a few days and had kayaks on the roof rack and bicycles on the rear rack--definitely ready to rock and roll in the outdoor sense of the expression.

 Cook Mountain Preserve